aab29/bezier.dart/README.md

 - Calculate the coordinates of a point at any parameter value `t` along a curve
 - Derivative and normal values at any `t` parameter value
 - Accurate length approximations (using the Legendre-Gauss quadrature algorithm)
-- Split a curve into equivalent subcurves at any `t` parameter value
+- Split a curve into equivalent subcurves between any `t` parameter values
-- Find the extrema of a curve on both the *x* and *y* axes
+- Find the extrema of a curve on both the x and y axes
 - Calculate the bounding box for a curve
 - Given any curve, derive a new curve, offset from the original curve along the normals at a given distance
 - Calculate the positions of a curve's intersections with itself, with another curve, or with a line segment
+- Find points evenly spaced along the arc length of a curve
 - Heavily documented and tested
 - Straightforward, readable code